 With low inventory in the beginning of the year buyers had little to choose from, so when a good home that was priced well was listed, sellers were entertaining multiple offers and signing contracts with buyers at near asking price.
 Over the summer inventory increased and, despite the typical seasonal decrease in homes for sale, remained healthy as fall settled in.
 Inventory has decreased a bit further since fall, however, based on the absorption rates it is clear there are plenty of buyers in the market and homes are selling quickly and sellers are still getting very close to asking price.
 That being said, buyers still have limited options compared to years past, thus creating the possibility of a seller getting an offer close to asking price.

 Qualified buyers that are prepared to buy are looking to purchase a reasonably priced home.
 Sellers whose homes are competitively priced continue to entertaining multiple offers and are getting very close to asking price or more than asking price.
 Sellers are currently closing the sale at an average of 97 per cent of asking price.

-Full PDF Copy: October 2014 Missoula Residential Market Report
+Full PDF Copy: Nov 2014 Market Report